How KYC Helps Prevent Insurance Fraud Cases

 - Cross-reference claim details against historical data and external reports before approving payouts.

-- Enforce transparency protocols and cryptographic audit trails for every agent-initiated transaction to create accountability without relying on manual oversight.
+- Enforce cryptographic audit trails for every agent-initiated transaction to create accountability without relying on manual oversight.

-- Deploy step-up MFA or live identity verification for accounts showing suspicious activity.
+- Deploy step-up multi-factor authentication (MFA) or live identity verification for accounts showing suspicious activity.

 Combatting identity theft